juju4/ansible-MISP/README.md

 ### Operating systems

-Tested with vagrant on Ubuntu 14.04, Kitchen test with trusty and centos7 (less for the latter)
+Tested with vagrant on Ubuntu 14.04, Kitchen test with xenial, trusty and centos7

 ## Example Playbook